-Objective: By 20171, to develop the necessary numerical framework to (1) remove from FDS and Smokeview the constraint that all obstructions must conform to the rectilinear gas phase numerical grid, (2) predict the burning rate of a fully-furnished compartments using only thermophysical property data measured at bench-scale, and (3) develop a verification suite for CFAST that is similar in scope to that of FDS.
+Objective- To develop the necessary numerical framework to (1) allow Fire Dynamic Simulator (FDS) and Smokeview) to use curvilinear gas phase numerical grids, (2) predict the burning rate of fully-furnished compartments using only bench-scale thermophysical and flammability property data, and (3) develop a verification suite for Consolidated Model of Fire and Smoke Transport (CFAST) that is consistent with FDS.

 What is the research plan?
-In addition to general support for the public release of both CFAST and FDS, the project is separated into five research tasks all of which are critical to the project's objective.
+In addition to general support for the public release of both FDS and CFAST, the project is separated into 7 research tasks, all of which are critical to the project's objective.
 The first 6 tasks are FDS development.
 Task 7 is CFAST maintenance.

-Task 2 is to develop the functionality within Smokeview to visualize arbitrary geometrical shapes, complementing the development of the Immersed Boundary Method.
-Visualization techniques are needed to verify the underlying IBM computations and guide IBM development.
-Various rectilinear visualization techniques used with the existing version of Smokeview (e.g., displaying data contours on surfaces) need to be adapted for use with the IBM in order to obtain insight from IBM numerical computations.
-Preliminary methods for visualizing IBM objects in Smokeview have been critical to the achievement of preliminary results.
-In year 1 (FY14), we will develop visualization tools and techniques that verify IBM computations and Chimera mesh structure (being developed in Task 1).
-In year 2 (FY15), we will adapt surface data contouring for use with the IBM.
-In year 3 (FY16), we will implement visualization techniques for IBM objects that move.
+Task 2 is to develop the functionality within Smokeview to visualize arbitrary geometrical shapes, complementing the development of the Cutcell-Immersed Boundary Method in Task 1.
+Visualization techniques are needed to verify the underlying CC-IBM computations and guide CC-IBM development.
+Various rectilinear visualization techniques used with the existing version of Smokeview (e.g., displaying data contours on surfaces) need to be adapted for use with CC-IBM in order to obtain insight from numerical computations.
+Preliminary methods for visualizing CC-IBM objects in Smokeview are critical to development of the flow solver.
+The task is currently preparing to implement the visualization techniques for moving geometries based on adapt surface data contouring.

-Task 6 is to add a suite of verification cases for CFAST and to make it more consistent with FDS in terms of input parameters and functionality.
+Task 7 is to add a suite of verification cases for CFAST and to make it more consistent with FDS in terms of input parameters and functionality.
 CFAST is a two-zone fire model used to calculate the evolving distribution of smoke, fire gases and temperature throughout compartments of a building during a fire.
 CFAST is a vital design tool for the engineering community because its calculations can be run in minutes as opposed to hours or days for FDS.
-The trade off for the faster processing is limited capabilities as compared to FDS.
-During Phase 1 of this project (FY11-13), CFAST was updated into compliance with modern Fortran standards, which enables us to now extended CFAST capabilities without sacrificing the quick processing time needed by the end-users.
-In year 1 (FY14), we will implement updated combustion chemistry that is more consistent with FDS and a new verification guide to improve confidence testing for the model.
-This will facilitate adoption of the model by providing a robust set of test scenarios for model users.
-In year 2 (FY15), we will update the numerical solver.
-In year 3 (FY16), we will improve estimation of gas temperatures near fire sources (which would improve calculation of heating and ignition of nearby targets.
+Over the last couple years, CFAST has been updated to be in compliance with modern Fortran standards and combustion chemistry that is more consistent with FDS.
+This task is currently improving the estimation of effective gas temperatures near fire sources.
+This will improve the modeling of heat transfer to and ignition of nearby targets.